MerlinMason/wp-starter/README.md

 - Autoprefixes the compiled style.css with vendor prefixes (by default it supports current browser version -2)
 - Checks the prefixed file for CSS Lint errors (based on .csslintrc config)
 - Minifies the file
-- Mac OSX users will then receive a notification upon successful build
+- Mac OSX / Linux Ubuntu users will then receive a notification upon successful build

 The JS build does the following tasks:
 - jshints your project.js and Gruntfile.js files (based on .jshintrc config)
 - Searchs the project.js file for Modernizr references and generates a custom build with the tests you need
 - Concatinates all javascript files used in the site
 - Minifies the concatinated file
-- Mac OSX users will then receive a notification upon successful build
+- Mac OSX / Linux Ubuntu users will then receive a notification upon successful build

 The IMG build does the following tasks:
 - Optimises all images
-- Mac OSX users will then receive a notification upon successful build
+- Mac OSX / Linux Ubuntu users will then receive a notification upon successful build

 ##Deployment